CLI utilities and coding tools#

 • RStudio

 They will allow the user to code wokflows in any of the available languages using the corresponding environment in SEPAL.
-These environments are fully customizable (select the Python or R section to know more).
+These environments are fully customizable (view the Python or R section to know more).